5 Characteristics of Exceptionally Gifted Children

-Because they are very emotional, their emotions could give them an advantage as adults.
-However, in childhood they could be misdiagnosed with bipolar disorder, even though they are far from it.
+- Because they’re very emotional, their emotions could give them an advantage as adults.
+However, in childhood they could recieve a bipolar disorder diagnosis, even though they’re far from it.

 - Their sensitivity may make them cry over a character in a movie or worry about social justice issues, violence, or environmental concerns.
 Thus, they have a social conscience.

 Often, the tags in their clothes, the noise in the classroom, certain smells, or loud noises bother them.
 These sensations can have such invasive consequences that they can’t think about anything else.